zehaog2/Market_Analyis/README.md

 # Intro
 - All of the results & resources here are to help myself in narrowing queries and mitigating risk all based on techincal analysis.
 DM me if you are interested in how I do my techincals.
 Please read the disclaimer.
-- Portfolio opening Date: Nov 2024.
-As of Aug 13th, 2025, YoY Yield: 21%
-- I hope you find anything helpful.
+- I hope you find anything here helpful.

 ## Portfolio